New Trends In Laser Dentistry

 Is Laser Dentistry Safe?

 The use of lasers in dentistry is completely safe.
-Every procedure that will be performed on you must be approved by the American Dental Association (ADA).
+Every procedure that will be performed on you must be approved by the appropriate regulatory body.

 How Long Have Lasers Been Used in Dentistry?